How To Find A Hidden Spy Camera

 Here at Spy Equipment UK, we are experts in developing hidden spy cameras and advising customers, from private investigators to members of the public, on how to use them.
 Of course, there are a plethora of reasons why spy cams are a valuable tool in protecting yourself, your property and loved ones.
 However, there are also some who may use surveillance to impinge on your privacy.
 Luckily, with our many years of experience, we know exactly how to detect hidden cameras in any setting to prevent this from being an issue.

-So, here is our easy and effective five-step guide to finding a hidden spy camera…
+So, here is our easy and effective five-step guide to finding a spy camera…

 Step One: Physical search

 The first thing you will want to do is simply search the area for any signs that may suggest a camera is present.
-Covert spy cameras will either be built into an everyday item such as a radio, or disguised in a hidden area of the room.
+Covert spy cameras will either be built into an everyday item such as a radio (our DAB Radio WiFi Spy Camera as but one example), or disguised in a hidden area of the room.
 This means that you will predominantly be looking for the lens.
 These can be incredibly tiny, so often signs of installation are easier to spot.
 This can include uneven wall hangings, dust which seems to have no cause, or ruffled furnishings, even personal items that are not quite in place.

 Step Two: Audio Detection